DeanLight/spannerlib/README.md

 Semantic passes

 * existence and correct arity of IE function.
-* existence of referenced variable
+* existence of referenced variables
 * existence of referenced relations
 * Safety of datalog rules
 * existence and access to external documents